 Freelance as a makeup artist

-YouTube has made many a people freelance makeup artist.
+YouTube has made many people freelance makeup artists.
 Hone your skills and grab your brushes and become one too.
-From everyday events, photo shoots, and weddings, there’s always a need for freelance makeup artists.
+From everyday events, photoshoots, and weddings, there’s always a need for freelance makeup artists.
 Leverage social media to market and show off your skills.

 Start a cosmetic line

 If you’re going to do makeup, why not service your clients with your own products?
 Owning a makeup line is easier than you think.
 Like many things today, there are companies who will produce and brand products for you and dropship them to customers.

 Sell makeup tutorials